 - Should the demonstrators fail to respond in accordance with these standards, they will be warned of the consequences and given a reasonable period of time to desist.

 - After the expiration of a reasonable period of time, the names of those who do not observe these standards will be requested.
 The names of such persons may be obtained by such means, short of force, as repeated demands, photographing or any other reasonable procedure designed to elicit such information.
 Any photographs and negatives used for identification shall become the exclusive property of the appropriate conduct bodies, not to be distributed, and shall be destroyed upon final settlement of the case.

 - If persuasion and warning fail, the college Campus Safety Officers may be employed to bring the demonstration under control.

-- If, in the judgment of the president of the college, the dean of the college or their designated representatives, the college Campus Police Officers seems unable to cope successfully with the situation, then these same authorities may request outside assistance.
+- If, in the judgment of the president of the college, the dean of the college or their designated representatives, the college Campus Safety Officers seems unable to cope successfully with the situation, then these same authorities may request outside assistance.

 To ensure that orderly procedures will be followed, to assist individual students desiring unhampered interviews with visiting representatives, to define and defend the right to protest peacefully the presence of any representatives and to encourage rational discourse under appropriate conditions between visiting representatives and any significant group of faculty or students who may question their presence and their purposes, the following practices will be observed: